waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - FLOOR: Walkable.
 - WALL: Impassable.
 - WARP_CARPET_DOWN: Exit warp.
-- Trigger: Talking to all three Sages (5,9), (11,11), (14,6) triggers the Suicune encounter.
+- Trigger: Entering the map with the Clear Bell after defeating the Wise Trio.
 - Wise Trio: Defeated.
-Confirmed by empty room in Tin Tower Entrance building.
+- Central Area: Unreachable from floor level; likely accessed from above.
+- Warp (10, 2): Verified warp to Tin Tower 2F.

 # Battle & Equipment History
-- Amulet Coin: Attempting to equip to XENON.
+- Amulet Coin: Equipped to XENON.
 - Sage Lore: All three Sages (5,9), (11,11), (14,6) have shared their lore.
-Encounter triggered.
 - Suicune: Stationary at (10,9).
-LV 40.
-Moves: Rain Dance, Gust, Aurora Beam, Mist.
 Strategy: Hypnosis -> Weaken.

+# Discovery Log & Hypotheses
+- Hypothesis: The central area at (10, 9) is unreachable from the floor level.
+The warp at (10, 2) likely leads to an upper floor which may provide access to the central area or the legendary beast.
+- Error Analysis: Fixated on Sage dialogue as a trigger.
+Sages provide lore but the overworld sprite should appear once prerequisites are met.
+Re-verifying center area accessibility.